-The estimated spend on 16-19 education during 2011/12 is £975.5million and approximately £33 million (£23 million from the EFA/Skills Funding Agency/NAS and £10 million from the GLA) is due to be spent on ESF youth programmes in the period 2010-2013.
-Approximately £39 million was spent on Apprenticeship provision for 16-19 year-olds delivered by providers based in London under contract to the Skills Funding Agency/NAS (though this excludes spending on national providers and employers).
+The estimated spend on 16-19 education during 2011/12 is £975.5million.
+The spending on Apprenticeships for 16-18 year-olds was [awaiting confirmation] and approximately £33 million (£23 million from the EFA/Skills Funding Agency/NAS and £10 million from the GLA) is due to be spent on ESF youth programmes in the period 2010-2013.

-Where this investment is spent has started to shift with changes in the learning landscape across the capital.
-The proportion of learners in academies has increased from 5.5 per cent in 2010/11 to 14.7 per cent in 2011/12, reflecting the pace of conversion of schools to academy status.
-The proportion of learners in LA maintained school sixth forms has consequently declined from 36.5 per cent to 29.5 per cent in the same period.
-There has been a marginal increase in learners in Sixth Form Colleges, from 10 per cent to 10.5 per cent, while the proportions in General FE Colleges and independent private providers have declined from 40.6 per cent to 39.8 per cent and 7.1 per cent to 5.6 per cent respectively12
+Where mainstream investment is spent has started to shift with changes in the learning landscape across the capital.
+The proportion of learners in academies has increased from 5.5% in 2010/11 to 14.7% in 2011/12, reflecting the pace of conversion of schools to academy status.
+The proportion of learners in LA maintained school sixth forms has consequently declined from 36.5% to 29.5% in the same period.
+There has been amarginal increase in learners in Sixth Form Colleges, from 10.0% to 10.5%, while the proportions in General FE Colleges and independent private providers have declined from 40.6% to 39.8% and 7.1% to 5.6% respectively12

-While this demonstrates the rapid rate at which maintained schools are converting to academy status (50 per cent of secondary schools in London are now Academies), there are other important developments in London's learning infrastructure the impact of which have yet to be felt fully.
+While this demonstrates the rapid rate at which maintained schools are converting to academy status (50% of secondary schools in London are now Academies), there are other important developments in London's learning infrastructure the impact of which have yet to be felt fully.
 These include:

-- seven Free Schools are open where the age range includes 16-19 year-olds - one University Technical College is open and four more are due to open.
+- Seven Free Schools are open where the age range includes 16-19 year-olds - One University Technical College is open and four more are due to open